JaiswalShivang/ClubVerse/pull_request_template.md

 # 🚀 Pull Request Template – ClubVerse

+> **Please do not submit a pull request until all tests, lint, and build checks pass locally and in CI.
+PRs with failing checks will not be reviewed.**

 ## 📋 Description

 <!-- Briefly describe what this PR does and why.
 Focus on the user or developer impact. -->